era86/era86.github.io/_drafts/2018-03-21-a-quick-review-of-the-asus-zenbook-3-ux390ua.markdown

 | Display Panel      | 12.5" (16:9) FHD (1920x1080) 60Hz Anti-Glare Panel 72% NTSC
 | Price              | $742.99

+Not a bad price for a more powerful, Windows 10 alternative to the 12-inch MacBook.

 # Size and Weight

 [![](/assets/images/posts/asus-top.png){: .bordered }](/assets/images/posts/asus-top.png)

 Most of my laptop-usage happens on my couch.
-Occasionally, I'll throw my computer in a bag and head to a coffee shop, but it's few and far-between.
-While I'm no road-warrior, I still need my laptop to be slim and sturdy enough to cram into my 40-liter REI backpack when I fly overseas.
+Occasionally, I'll throw my computer in a bag and head to a coffee shop, but it's not a common occurrence.
+However, I still need my laptop to be slim and sturdy enough to cram into my 40-liter REI backpack when I fly somewhere, which I do plenty of.

 I recently took my ZenBook 3 on a two-week trip to the Philippines and it was the perfect companion!
-It actually came with a nice, light-weight case to protect it.
+It actually came with a nice, light-weight case for extra protection.

 **ZenBook 3 Dimensions**